Bangladesh–China relations: Water security: River water sharing

 Bangladesh and India have signaled concerns over Chinese plans to dam and divert water from the Brahmaputra River in Tibet.

+Bangladesh has expressed concern particularly over China's Medog Hydropower Station Project due to its potential impact on downstream water flow, particularly on the Jamuna River, which is fed by the Brahmaputra.
+In February 2025, Bangladeshi officials formally requested more information from Beijing, citing worries about reduced water availability, ecological disruptions, and the lack of transparency in the dam's planning.
+The project's scale and potential to alter river flow have heightened fears of adverse effects on agriculture, fisheries, and livelihoods in Bangladesh's flood-prone regions.

+Although China claims the project is a run-of-the-river hydropower initiative that will not affect downstream flow, Bangladesh has requested technical transparency and access to hydrological data to independently assess potential impacts.
+Malik Fida Khan, executive director of the Center for Environmental and Geographic Information Services, highlighted that 70 percent of the dry-season flow in the Ganges-Brahmaputra-Meghna basin comes via the Brahmaputra, warning that any disruption upstream could critically affect Bangladesh's already climate-stressed water resources.
+Sharif Jamil, an environmental activist and coordinator of Riverkeeper Bangladesh, described the dam as “unilateral and geographically sensitive,” emphasizing that the lack of transparent consultation could lead to ecological, hydrological, and socio-economic consequences for Bangladesh.

 Covid-19 pandemic

 In August 2020, Bangladesh approved the final stage testing of the Chinese pharmaceutical firm Sinovac Biotech Ltd's COVID-19 vaccine.

 On 4 October 2020, it was reported that Sinovac had sought Bangladesh's co-financing of the trials.

 However, on 13 October 2020, the trials were reported to be uncertain after Bangladesh refused to co-fund the vaccine, saying that at the time of seeking approval, Sinovac had said they would run the trials on their own funds and had also promised to provide 100,000 free doses.

 Diaspora

 There is a sizeable Chinese diaspora in the Bangladeshi capital, Dhaka; first arriving in the 1940s and a smaller population in Chittagong.
 Their presence is seen as a result of the First World War.
 Many tend to work as shoemakers or are involved in the opium trade, while others have opened up many Chinese restaurants across the country with its own Bangladeshi twist.
 Many popular beauty parlours are also run by Chinese Bangladeshis.
 Areas densely populated with Chinese people in Dhaka include Imamganj and Mitford.